momentohq/drupal-cache/README.md

 ## Installation

-Add the module with `composer require momentohq/drupal-cache:dev-main` and enable in Drupal.
+Add the module with `composer require 'momentohq/drupal-cache:v0.1.0'`.
+You may need to edit your `composer.json` to set `minimum-stability` to `dev`.

+Enable the module in your Drupal administrator interface.

 Add the following to your `settings.php` file, replacing `<YOUR_MOMENTO_TOKEN>` with the token you generated in the console.